zdravkov/kendo-docs/api/wrappers/jsp/datasource/transport-update.md

 ### contentType `String`

 The content-type HTTP header sent to the server.
-Default is
+Default is "application/x-www-form-urlencoded".
+Use "application/json" if the content is JSON.
+Refer to the jQuery.ajax documentation for further info.

 #### Example
     <kendo:dataSource-transport-update contentType="contentType">